paulobmarcos/paulobmarcos/README.md

 - 🎂 5 years of experience.
 - 💼 Currently working at [Rows](https://rows.com/).
-- 🚀 Always thriving to learn & improve.
+- 🚀 Always striving to improve and do better everyday.

 ### Expertise